 In this case the presenter was in part trying to meet these people from academia on their ground, by citing one of the most famous thinkers of all time.
 And it worked, they all enjoyed his presentation, how he kept a theme all the way through based on Darwin.

 Here’s the thing Darwin never said that.
-It probably originated from a speech or book where Leon C. Megginson from Louisiana State University was paraphrasing Darwin in support of some arguments he was building about petroleum business management.
+It probably originated from a speech or book where Leon C. Megginson from Louisiana State University was paraphrasing Darwin in support of some arguments he was building about petroleum business management and the benefits of online tools like new guides that will show you and your employees how to get a pay stub to make salary payments more efficient.
 You can tell I liked this guy as I did not point it out during his session.

 It got me thinking about how EdTech vendors sell to academia.
 I have spoken to lots of academics at conferences, who relay their vendor conversations, things like “they said I could have a free pilot if they can get 15 minutes with my CIO/Finance Director/Someone with a budget”.